Best 2 in 1 Laptop 2026: 6 Top Convertibles Compared

 #Microsoft Surface Pro 11

-The Surface Pro 11 is the most complete detachable we tested.
-We used the Snapdragon X model on Windows 11 for four weeks of OneNote handwriting, light sketching, and document work, plus a few editing sessions in the keyboard folio.
+The Surface Pro 11 is the most complete detachable in this group.
+The Snapdragon X model runs Windows 11 and suits OneNote handwriting, light sketching, document work, and keyboard-folio editing.

 Pen work is where it shines.
 According to Microsoft’s Surface Pro specifications, the 13-inch model has a 2880x1920 PixelSense Flow display and a 165-degree friction kickstand, and the Slim Pen 2 stores and charges magnetically on the back.
 That detail matters in daily use, because the pen is always charged and never lost in a bag.